-Treats osteoporosis (thinning of the bones).
-Also treats bone loss and bone-related problems in patients who have cancer.
+Treats osteoporosis, bone cancer, hypercalcemia, and other bone problems in patients who have cancer.

 When This Medicine Should Not Be Used